'Shahs Of Sunset' Mercedes 'MJ' Javid And Tommy Feight Are Married

 “Maybe 200-ish [guests]… And you won’t be there if you were rooting for us to fail.”

-Mercedes and Tommy exchanged vows after 5 p.m. on the rooftop patio of the hotel which had striking views of the Los Angeles skyline.
+Mercedes and Tommy exchanged vows after 5 p.m. on the rooftop patio of the hotel, which had striking views of the Los Angeles skyline.

 Reza Farahan was Javid’s “man of honor,” and served as one of her three male bridesmaids.
 Javid’s dog was the ring bearer during the ceremony.